 When you are not renting out your cabin, you will also be able to enjoy it.
 Depending on the size, you can also invite over friends and family (that’s if you don’t mind sacrificing some of the peace and quiet that make cabin properties so attractive).

-Cabins are usually far away from where hosts live.
+Cabins are usually far away from where hosts live, which means in order to own cabin properties, you need to have a solid business support network in place.
 This remote aspect can make it more challenging to manage, especially in the event of an emergency, for example, with the septic system.

 Manage any vacation rental property remotely with vacation rental management software